georgepaul171/Research-Project/bpd/1June/results/analysis.md

   - Plots of RMSE and R² across cross-validation folds.

 **Interpretation:**
 This figure collectively demonstrates that the model is both accurate and interpretable, with robust uncertainty quantification and meaningful feature selection.
-The visualizations support the quantitative findings and provide diagnostic confidence in the model's reliability.
+The visualisations support the quantitative findings and provide diagnostic confidence in the model's reliability.

 ---